 MODES OF ANTIBACTERIAL ACTION

 Aminoglycosides are also capable of exerting a postantibiotic effect such that their killing action continues when their plasma levels have declined below measurable levels.
 Consequently, aminoglycosides have greater efficacy when administered as a single large dose than when given as multiple smaller doses.
 The toxicity (in contrast to the antibacterial efficacy) of aminoglycosides depends both on a critical plasma concentration and on the time that such a level is exceeded.
-The time above such a threshold is shorter with administration of a single large dose of an aminoglycoside than when multiple smaller doses are given.
+The time above this threshold is shorter with a single large dose of an aminoglycoside than when multiple smaller doses are given.
 These concepts form the basis for once-daily aminoglycoside dosing protocols, which can be more effective and less toxic than traditional dosing regimens.

 Aminoglycosides have a hexose ring to which amino sugars are attached by glycosidic linkages.
 They are polar compounds, not absorbed after oral administration, and must be given intramuscularly or intravenously for systemic effect.
 They have limited tissue penetration and do not readily cross the blood-brain barrier.
 Glomerular filtration is the major mode of elimination, and excretion of aminoglycosides is directly proportional to creatinine clearance.
 With normal renal function, the elimination half-life of aminoglycosides is 2–3 h.
 Dosage adjustments must be made in renal insufficiency to prevent toxic accumulation.
 Monitoring plasma levels of aminoglycosides is important for safe and effective dosage selection and adjustment.
 For traditional dosing regimens (2 or 3 times daily), peak serum levels are measured 30–60 min after administration and trough levels just before the next dose.
 With once-daily dosing, peak levels are less important since they will naturally be high.